ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-visualization/visualization-relationships.md

 It will be interesting to visualize the relationship between a given state's production per year and, for example, the price of honey in that state.
 Alternately, you could visualize the relationship between states' honey yield per colony.
 This year span covers the devastating 'CCD' or 'Colony Collapse Disorder' first seen in 2006 (http://npic.orst.edu/envir/ccd.html), so it is a poignant dataset to study. 🐝

-In this lesson, you can use Seaborn, which you have used before, as a good library to visualize relationships between variables.
+In this section, you can use Seaborn, which you have used before, as a good library to visualize relationships between variables.
 Particularly interesting is the use of Seaborn's `relplot` function that allows scatter plots and line plots to quickly visualize '[statistical relationships](https://seaborn.pydata.org/tutorial/relational.html?highlight=relationships)', which allow the data scientist to better understand how variables relate to each other.

 ## Scatterplots